Lyapunov coefficients for Hopf bifurcations in systems with piecewise smooth nonlinearity: Abstract viewpoint

 \begin{lemma} Assume Hypotheses~\ref{h:AG} and \ref{h:Ck} and let $n_H=2$.
 There is a neighborhood $V\subset U$ of $\u_*$ and a diffeomorphism $\Psi$ on $V$ such that $\Psi(H_j\cap V) = \{ u_j=0\}\cap \Psi(V)$, $j=1, 2$; in particular $\Psi(\u_*)=0$.
 In subsequent cylindrical coordinates $(r,\varphi,u)\in \R_+ \times[0,2\pi)\times\R^{n-2}$ with respect to the $(u_1,u_2)$-coordinate plane, the vector field is $C^k$ with respect to $(r,u)$. \end{lemma} \begin{proof} The smoothness of $H_j$, $j=1, 2$, and their transverse intersection allow for a smooth change of coordinates that straighten $H_1$, $H_2$ locally near $\u_*$ and maps these onto the coordinate hypersurfaces $\{u_1=0\}$, $\{u_2=0\}$, respectively.
 The assumed smoothness away from the switching surfaces implies the smoothness in the radial direction. \end{proof}

 A concrete analysis of the nature of a Hopf bifurcation requires additional information on the leading order terms in $G$.
-As shown subsequently, a sufficient condition to identify the structure of the quadratic terms is Hypothesis~\ref{h:Ck} with $k=2$.
+As shown next, a sufficient condition to identify the structure of the quadratic terms is Hypothesis~\ref{h:Ck} with $k=2$, where we use the notation $\ABS{\cdot}{p}$ as defined in \eqref{gen_abs_val}.